affromero/caffe2tf_caffe2pytorch/README.md

 `./run.py --prototxt deploy.pt --caffemodel model.caffemodel --mode tf`

-Make sure you're using the latest Caffe format (see the notes section for more info).

 The output in the `tf` mode consists of two files:

 1. A data file (in NumPy's native format) containing the model's learned parameters.
 2. A Python class that constructs the model's graph.

-Meanwhile, for the `pytorch` way only is the former file.
+Meanwhile, for the `pytorch` mode, only the former data file.

 ## NPY output